 “In Stock, Shipped and Sold by amazon.com.”

-If you recall properly, you will realize that this business model is pretty much same to Amazon Fulfillment Program and its self-service consignment program.
+If you recall properly, you will realize that this business model is pretty much the same as Amazon Fulfillment Program and its self-service consignment program.

 Now talking about Amazon Vendor Central, you might think that it is not going to cost anything because it is Amazon who is buying things from you.